belangeo/pyo/doc-sphinx/source/api/alphabetical.rst

 - :py:class:`CentsToTranspo` :     Returns the transposition factor equivalent of a given cents value.
 - :py:class:`Change` :     Sends trigger that informs when input value has changed.
 - :py:class:`ChebyTable` :     Chebyshev polynomials of the first kind.
+- :py:class:`ChenLee` :     Chaotic attractor for the Chen-Lee system.
 - :py:class:`Choice` :     Periodically choose a new value from a user list.
 - :py:class:`Chorus` :     8 modulated delay lines chorus processor.
 - :py:class:`Clean_objects` :     Stops and deletes PyoObjects after a given time.